pcmt93/UsefulToolsForSpatialA/intro.md

 ## Level 2: Spatial operations - spatial merge, aggregations, grid generation, and more

-In this part we are going other spatial operations

 ``` r
   # For this new excercise, we are going to open a new database - School in 2013: